-Most Americans support legislation to implement stricter gun control laws in the U.S. While Congress has not put forth any gun control restrictions, there seems to be a consensus on restricting the capabilities of semi-automatic weapons, which includes banning bump stocks, silencers, and other devices that increase the effectiveness of high-powered assault weapons.
-Actually, many folks believe there should be an all-out ban on assault weapons.
-That, however, will never happen.
-There are too many gun owners--both conservative and liberal--who would stage a massive revolution at the mere suggestion.
+Most Americans support legislation to implement stricter gun control laws in the U.S. While Congress has not put forth any gun control restrictions, there seems to be a consensus about restrictng the capabilities of semi-automatic weapons, which includes banning bump stocks, silencers, and other devices that increase the effectiveness of high-powered assault weapons.
+Actually, many Americans believe in banning all assault weapons, but that will never happen because there are too many gun owners--both conservative and liberal--who would stage a massive revolution at the mere suggestion of it.

 Gun violence in the U.S. is a social problem and has been for many decades.
 The U.S. Government has failed to enact adequate gun control measures for a variety of reasons, and the primary reason is money.
-To get elected, or maintain their seats after elected, many politicians have become dependent upon the deep coffers of the National Rifle Association (NRA) and other lobbyists.
-These groups provide funds to help fill a seat with the candidate of their choice; a candidate who will--once in office, bills are introduced and laws are magically passed in favor those same groups.
+To get elected, and to maintain their coveted seats after elected, many politicians have become dependent upon the deep coffers of the National Rifle Association (NRA) and other lobbyists.
+These groups provide funds to help fill a seat with the candidate of their choice; a candidate who will--once in office--introduce bills and create laws in favor of those lobbyists.

 The voices of NRA-backed, right-wing conservatives are no louder than gun control activists.
 Compreshensive gun control--as evidenced by the requirements and restrictions in other countries--saves lives.
 The lack of guns in European countries means fewer people are being shot, fewer emergency rooms see patients with bullet wounds, and fewer people die as a result.